02/01/2002 English German

 San Francisco, 02-01-2002

-But that brings me to an interesting topic: the incorporation of German words into the English language, which also exists!
+But that brings me to an interesting topic: the incorporation of German words into the English language, and that's not as uncommon as you'd think.
 In Germany, people often use English words to appear cool.
 "Networking" instead of "Kontakte knüpfen," for example.
-On the other hand, German words in the English language mainly serve to make the writer, who is already dealing with unusual words, appear particularly educated, as perhaps only 5% of Americans understand them.
+On the other hand, German words in the English language mainly serve to make the author of an article, who is already using unusual words, appear particularly educated, as perhaps only 5% of Americans understand them.

-There is indeed the word "look-alike" for people who bear a striking resemblance to others (usually celebrities), but the eerie notion that there is someone who not only looks like you but also leads a similar life and perhaps has even stolen the original's identity is a nightmare expressed only by the English word "doppelgänger."
-I don't need to elaborate on "Kindergarten," as everyone knows that anyway.
+Now, there actually is the word "look-alike" for people who bear a striking resemblance to others (usually celebrities), but the eerie notion that there is someone who not only looks like you but also leads a similar life and perhaps has even stolen the original's identity is a nightmare expressed only by the word "doppelgänger."
+I don't need to elaborate on "Kindergarten," as everyone knows that one anyway.

 Figure [5]: The word "schtick" in a film review

 Some American expressions that sound somewhat German also originate from Yiddish.
-For example, when the well-known film critic Roger Ebert writes about the old film "Dead Poet's Society" (Club der toten Dichter), stating that the main actor Robin Williams oscillates between "restraint and schtick" (illustration 5), educated Americans understand that Williams fluctuates between restraint and gimmicky routine.
+For example, when the well-known film critic Roger Ebert writes about the old film "Dead Poet's Society", stating that the main actor Robin Williams oscillates between "restraint and schtick" (illustration 5), educated Americans understand that Williams fluctuates between restraint and gimmicky routine.
 In colloquial usage, a "schtick" is either a characteristic "piece" of something or a gimmick that someone repeatedly performs.
 What, you don't believe me?
 In illustration 6, you can see the entry in Webster's Dictionary, the "Duden" of the English-speaking world.
 It explains that "schtick" or "shtick" is Yiddish and originally comes from German.
-Another example is "to schlep" for schleppen: "I don't like to schlep my bags!" is quite understandable English if you encounter someone with at least a basic education. http://koshernosh.com/yiddish.htm The translation to English is: "You will find the most common phrases.
+Another example is "to schlep" for schleppen: "I don't like to schlep my bags!" is quite understandable English if you encounter someone with at least a basic education.
+On the Koshernosh website you will find the most common phrases.

 Figure [6]: The word "schtick" in the dictionary